 A growing body of research underscores the impact of student attitudes and self-efficacy on writing performance (Graham et al., 2007; Hall & Axelrod, 2014).
 Positive perceptions of writing lead to higher engagement, persistence, and willingness to tackle complex tasks.
 Knudson (1991) found that students who enjoy writing demonstrate better performance and are more likely to revise their work voluntarily.

 In the Bhutanese context, Balut (2017) and Ismail (2011) argue that motivation and self-belief are particularly vital in environments with limited exposure to English.
-Teachers must therefore nurture learners’ confidence through personalized feedback, learner autonomy, and interestdriven assignments.
+Teachers must therefore nurture learners’ confidence through personalized feedback, learner autonomy, and interest driven assignments.

 2.5 Parental Perceptions and Involvement